 >You're probably the only person who's asking.

 Then they can risk bed bites.
 I don't.
 I'm sure during COVID people were doing the same about Chinese and American tourists.
 I don't care.
 I want to minimize my risk and having literally met someone here who experienced bed bugs (likely from French tourists) I don't think you can blame me.
-Fuck you, Fuck the French, fuck your reddit spacing, fuck the poojeet mod and fuck bed bugs.
+Frick you, Frick the French, frick your reddit spacing, frick the poojeet mod and frick bed bugs.
 I want to sleep in peace.

 >Not a hard thing to do so why lie about it?